jbarnes850/acp-evals/README.md

 ## Prerequisites

 - Python 3.11 or newer
-- An LLM API key (OpenAI, Anthropic, or Ollama)
+- An LLM API key (OpenAI, Anthropic, or Ollama) - or use mock mode for testing
 - ACP-compatible agents to test (or use the examples)

 ## Installation